Carlos Diego Ferreira: Ultimate Fighting Championship

 Ferreira was scheduled to face Grant Dawson on October 2, 2021, at UFC Fight Night 193.
 However, Ferreira pulled out of the fight in early-September citing an injury.

 Ferreira faced Mateusz Gamrot on December 19, 2021, at UFC Fight Night: Lewis vs. Daukaus.
 He lost the bout in the second round after verbally tapping due to a knee to his ribs.

 Ferreira was scheduled to face Drakkar Klose on July 30, 2022, at UFC 277.
 However, Ferreira was forced out the event due an injury.

+Ferreira faced Michael Johnson on May 20, 2023 at UFC Fight Night 223.
+He won the fight via knockout out in round two.
+This fight earned him the Performance of the Night award.

+Ferreira faced Mateusz Rębecki on May 11, 2024, at UFC on ESPN: Lewis vs. Nascimento.
+He won the fight by technical knockout from ground punches at the end of the third round.
+This fight earned him another Performance of the Night award.

+Ferreira faced Grant Dawson on January 18, 2025, at UFC 311.
+He lost the fight by unanimous decision.

+Ferreira was scheduled to face King Green on August 16, 2025 at UFC 319.
+However, Green suffered an undisclosed injury and the bout was cancelled.

+Ferreira faced Alexander Hernandez on September 13, 2025, at UFC Fight Night 259.
+He lost the fight by technical knockout in the second round.

 Personal life

 Ferreira worked as a salesman in a mattress store before getting signed to the UFC.
-He is married to Yvonne Ferreira, and has three children.
+He is married to Yvonne Ferreira, and has five children, with his youngest daughter being born in September 2023.